M. Tia Johnson: Education

 Johnson earned a Bachelor of Arts from Hampton University.
 While at Hampton University, she joined the Alpha Kappa Alpha sorority.
 Johnson earned a Juris Doctor from the Temple University Beasley School of Law, a Master of Laws from the University of Virginia School of Law, another Master of Laws from The Judge Advocate General's Legal Center and School, and a Master of Science in strategic studies from the United States Army War College.

 Career

 Johnson began her career in the United States Army Judge Advocate General's Corps, where she specialized in international and national security law.
 She also served as a senior advisor to the director of U.S. Immigration and Customs Enforcement.
-In 2002, she became the first African-American female to be selected to the rank of Colonel in the U.S. Army's JAG Corps' 227-year history.
+In 2002, she became the first African-American female to be selected to the rank of Colonel in the U.S. Army's JAG Corps.
 During the Obama administration, she served as assistant secretary of the United States Department of Homeland Security for legislative affairs.
 She was a visiting fellow at the University of Virginia School of Law and is a professor of national security law at the Georgetown University Law Center.